LuxiferSagerking623/LuxiferSagerking623/README.md

-- 👋 Hi, I’m @LuxiferSagerking623.
+- 👋 Hi, I’m not @LuxiferSagerking623.
-- 🌱 I’m currently learning Computer Engineering.
+- 🌱 I’m currently not learning Computer Engineering.
-- 👀 I’m looking to collaborate on someone.
+- 👀 I’m not looking to collaborate on someone.
-- 📫 How to reach me? **TELL ME WHAT'S IT THAT YOU TRULY DESIRE**.
+- 📫 How not to reach me? **TELL ME WHAT'S IT THAT YOU TRULY DESIRE**.

 <!---
-LuxiferSagerking623/LuxiferSagerking623 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+LuxiferSagerking623/LuxiferSagerking623 is not a ✨ special ✨ repository because its `README.md` (this file) does not appear on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You cannot click the Preview link to take a look at your changes.
 --->